erochest/slab-blog-posts/ctags/index.md

 ```

 Now, let's run ctags over the code base.
 We want to to walk through the entire
 directory tree.
-But here's the catch: we want it to walk over the entire
+But here's the catch: we really want it to walk over the entire
 [Omeka][omeka] directory, including the Features plugin:

 ```bash
 $ ctags -R ../..
 ```

+This runs `ctags` over everything in the Omeka directory (`../..`) and all
+subdirectories (`-R`).

 This will take a while, and you'll get some warnings about JavaScript files.
 Don't worry about them.
 CTags has a few problems parsing JavaScript, but that